Free Consultation

 His early creations were first exhibited at the 1867 Paris Exhibition where critics praised the innovative developments in English art ceramics.
 A later exhibition in London proved so popular that the future of Doulton’s decorative pottery was assured and the Art Pottery Studio was expanded.

-Lion and Unicorn in South Florida are a premier auction house that often offer an extensive collection of George Tinworth at Auction.
+Lion and Unicorn in South Florida are a premier auction house that often offers an extensive collection of George Tinworth at auction, and collectors considering consignments can sell your collection through our expert team.

 Click here to learn more. >>